-The eruv is not yet inspected
+The eruv has not been inspected yet this week

 Click here to receive weekly email/text alerts updates on the Eruv status.